|Rayless sunflower & native bee.|

 These flowers are not showy from a distance because they are missing the showy florets around the edge that look like petals.
 When we think of sunflowers, we expect to enjoy a big show, but the show here is more subtle and draws you in closer.

-I wrote about this plant and reported on the progress on this native pollinator garden in my monthly post over on the Native Plants & Wildflife Gardens blog: "The beauty is in the eye of the beholder."*
+I wrote about this plant and reported on the progress on this native pollinator garden in my monthly post over on the Beautiful Native Plants blog: "The beauty is in the eye of the beholder."*

 *Just to satisfy my curiosity on this cliché, I looked up the origins of the saying.
 This particular phrase, "Beauty is in the eye of the Beholder," is a paraphrase of Plato's writings and the theme has been repeated in various ways by different people, including by Shakespeare, over the centuries.
 See this phrase finder website for more details.